-- >> Some factors that can influence floor eggs: - Too heavy females; less active and not want to jump to the nest or over equipment. - Incorrect number, design, distribution and access to the nests. - Shorter daylength.
-14 hour days mean increased nest occupancy early in the morning. - · Poor water and feed management.
-Avoid long eating times and poor feed distribution. - Incorrect water pressure / level in the nipple line / drinkers. - Chain feeder too low increases difficulty to get to nest. - Male aggressiveness and eating behaviour blocks females from entering the nest.
-In this case remove excess males to a level where the flock is in harmony. - Frequent floor walking to find the floor layers and to place them in a nest on time. - In manual nests, use of plastic mats and / or too little nest litter is uncomfortable. - Poor light intensity, which causes dark areas, and deep litter are attractive to the hens. - Slat height too high: 40 45 cm is recommended.
+- >> Some factors that can influence floor eggs: - Females too heavy; will be less active and will not jump to the nest or over equipment. - Incorrect number, design, distribution and access to the nests. - Shorter day length.
+14 hour days mean increased nest occupancy early in the morning. - Poor water and feed management.
+Avoid long eating times and poor feed distribution. - Incorrect water pressure / level in the nipple line / drinkers. - Chain feeder too low increases difficulty to get to nest. - · Male aggressiveness and eating behavior blocks females from entering the nest.
+In this case remove excess males to a level where the flock is in harmony. - Frequent floor walking to find the floor layers and to place them in a nest on time. - In manual nests, use of plastic mats and / or too little nest litter is uncomfortable. - Poor light intensity, which causes dark areas, and deep litter are attractive to the hens. - Slat height too high: 15.7 17.7 in is recommended.
 Slat slope should not be more than 5 8°.